Ruslan Shishikin: Arrest, trial and detention

 In the meantime, a neighbour found the mutilated body and alerted the other residents, who in turn called the police.
 By the time the authorities had arrived, nearly everybody living in the apartment block - including Shishikin - had gathered to learn what had transpired.
 The case was very quickly resolved, as the operatives had brought a police dog along with them, which quickly led to Shishikin's apartment.
 While examining it, they noted the strong smell of bleach in the apartment, as well as the suspicious behaviour of its owner.
 Finally, operatives found smeared blood stains on Shishikin's bed, which proved to them that he was the likely killer.
 As a result, he was arrested on the spot and brought to the police station for further interrogation.

 During said interrogation, Shishikin explained that he had been hearing voices for some time, and that on this day, they had instructed him to kill little Anya.
 Much to the investigators' horror, he then calmly explained that he had committed the two previous murders, which until then had been considered separate cases.
 Shortly after these revelations, Shishikin was ordered to stand trial, in spite of being registered at several psychiatric institutions and a preliminary examination diagnosing him with schizophrenia.
-In the end, he was deemed unfit to stand trial and incapable of understanding the gravity of his actions, and promptly transported to a psychiatric hospital in Kazan, which specializes in treating patients who are considered dangerous threats to those around them.
+In the end, he was deemed unfit to stand trial and incapable of understanding the gravity of his actions, and transported to a psychiatric hospital in Kazan, which specializes in treating patients who are considered dangerous threats to those around them.